ConfettiFX/The-Forge/README.md

 - [Lua Scripting System](https://www.lua.org/) - currently used for automatic testing and in 06_Playground to load models and textures and animate the camera and in several other unit tests to cycle through the options they offer during automatic testing.
 - Animation System based on [Ozz Animation System](https://github.com/guillaumeblanc/ozz-animation)
 - Consistent Math Library  based on an extended version of [Vectormath](https://github.com/glampert/vectormath) with NEON intrinsics for mobile platforms.
 It also supports now Double precision.
-- Consistent Memory Managament:
+- Consistent Memory Management:
   * on GPU following [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) and the [D3D12 Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator)
   * on CPU [Fluid Studios Memory Manager](http://www.paulnettle.com/)
 - Custom Input system library with Gestures for Touch devices written in C
 - Fast Entity Component System based on [flecs](https://github.com/SanderMertens/flecs)
 - Cross-platform FileSystem C API, supporting disk-based files, memory streams, and files in zip archives
 - UI system based on [Dear imGui](https://github.com/ocornut/imgui) extended for touch input devices
-- Shader Translator using a superset of HLSL as the shader language, called The Forge Shading Language.
+- Shader Translator uses a superset of HLSL as the shader language, called The Forge Shading Language.
 There is a Wiki page on [The Forge Shading Language](https://github.com/ConfettiFX/The-Forge/wiki/The-Forge-Shading-Language-(FSL))
 - Various implementations of high-end Graphics Effects and game engine sub-systems as shown in the unit tests below

 Please find a link and credits for all open-source packages used at the end of this readme.